focus-editor/focus/LOG.md

     - Watch single open files (not in project folders) - but don't watch the containing folders because we don't want that
     - Have a user error log - with an icon in the title bar to toggle it
     - Ignore project folders which are children of another project folder?

+- When mouse pointer is over the title bar, change the to arrow

 - File management:
     - Create a new open file dialog: